 Graduation from and recommendation by an approved secondary school is required.
+Homeschool or classical school students, please refer to the section titled Homeschooling Requirements for additional details.
 An academic, college preparatory curriculum is highly recommended, including:

 - 4 years of English

 - 3 years of social science

 - 3 years of science

 - 2 years of history

 - 3 years of math (The study of mathematics through trigonometry is required for entrance into the programs of mathematics, science, and engineering.)

 - Foreign language: Students pursuing a Bachelor of Arts major or a non-science Bachelor of Science major will be required to complete a full year of the intermediate level of a foreign language at Grove City College, unless they meet one of the following criteria: